 The Polish language became far more homogeneous in the second half of the 20th century, in part due to the mass migration of several million Polish citizens from the eastern to the western part of the country after the east was annexed by the Soviet Union in 1939, during World War II.

 "Standard" Polish is still spoken somewhat differently in different regions of the country, although the differences between these broad "dialects" are slight.
 There is never any difficulty in mutual understanding, and non-native speakers are generally unable to distinguish among them easily.
 The differences are slight compared to different dialects of English, for example.
 The regional differences correspond mainly to old tribal divisions from around a thousand years ago; the most significant of these in terms of numbers of speakers are Great Polish (spoken in the west), Lesser Polish (spoken in the south and southeast), Mazovian (Mazur) spoken throughout the central and eastern parts of the country, and Silesian spoken in the southwest.
-Mazovian shares some features with the Kashubian language (see below).Free Quote
+Mazovian shares some features with the Kashubian language (see below).Get Quote